Ficool

 Chapter 2 - The Replicator's First Hunt

-The weight of a four-leaf clover's mana was not like a heavy backpack; it was like a change in atmospheric pressure.
+The weight of a four-leaf clover's mana wasn't like carrying a heavy backpack; it was like stepping out of a stuffy room into a gale.

-As Lencar stepped out of the Grimoire Tower, the air of Hage Village felt thinner.
-His internal reservoir, which for a decade had been a shallow, carefully managed pond, now felt like a high-pressure tank.
-It wasn't an infinite ocean—he was a data analyst, and he knew that even a prodigy like Yuno had limits—but it was significant.
-If his original mana was a 1.0 on a scale of potential, Yuno's was perhaps a 25.0.
+As Lencar stepped out of the Grimoire Tower, the air of Hage Village felt thinner, sharper.
+His internal reservoir, which for a decade had been a shallow, carefully managed pond, now surged like a river breaking a dam.
+It wasn't infinite—he knew that even a prodigy like Yuno had limits—but the sheer volume was intoxicating.
+If his original mana was a 1.0 on a scale of potential, Yuno's was easily a 25.0.
 It was a massive leap, but one he could quantify.

-The "Mana-Forged" muscles he had cultivated through years of resistance training were the only reason his nervous system wasn't misfiring.
+His "Mana-Forged" muscles, cultivated through years of agonizing resistance training, were the only reason he wasn't collapsing.
 His body was a chassis built to handle high-performance fuel, even if he'd been running on fumes until twenty minutes ago.

 He didn't head straight back to the farmhouse.
-He knew the narrative.
-He knew that in this world, destiny didn't just happen; it collided.
+He couldn't.
+He knew the story.
+He knew that in this world, destiny didn't just happen; it collided violently.

 He moved through the tall, dry grass on the outskirts of the village, heading toward the giant demon skull.
 His movements were different now.
-With the higher mana capacity, he could sustain "Mana-Forging" indefinitely.
-He wasn't just walking; he was gliding, his legs pushing off the earth with a rhythmic, mechanical precision.
-Every stride was an exercise in optimization.
+With the higher mana capacity fueling his muscles, he could sustain his "Mana-Forging" indefinitely.
+He wasn't just walking; he was gliding, his legs pushing off the earth with a rhythmic precision that felt almost effortless.

 Then, he felt it.
 A jarring, jagged spike in the local mana field.
 It wasn't the clean, sharp wind of Yuno or the non-existent void of Asta.
 It was something oily.
 Metallic.

-In the clearing below, the scene played out like a script.
+In the clearing below, the scene played out like a nightmare he'd watched a dozen times.
 Yuno was pinned against a crumbling stone wall, thick, purple-glowing chains wrapping around his torso and limbs.
-The legendary four-leaf grimoire lay on the dirt, its light dampened by the suppression effect of the chains.
+The legendary four-leaf grimoire lay in the dirt, its light dampened by the suppression magic.

 Revchi stood there, his face twisted into a sneer of petty triumph.
 "A four-leaf clover... wasted on a peasant brat like you.
 I'll be taking this to the black market.
 It'll fetch a price that'll make me a king in the underworld."

 "Give it... back..."
-Yuno's voice was strained, his usual composure cracking under the weight of the suppression magic.
+Yuno's voice was strained, his usual cool composure cracking under the weight of the chains.

 And then, there was Asta.